 Pour throw a fine sieve or muslin cloth to get rid of the grainy bits of Falsa pits.

-Boil 4 cups of water with sugar till the sugar is dissolved and water slightly reduced.
+Boil 4 cups of water with sugar, salt and cumin seeds till the sugar is dissolved and water slightly reduced.

-Boil the clean fruit with water and sugar for 30 minutes.
-(If you want to make fruit squash and preserve it, keep cooking till the juice and sugar thickens to a syrup like consistenc.
+Boil the clean fruit with water, sugar, salt and cumin seeds for 30 minutes.
+(If you want to make fruit squash and preserve it, keep cooking till the juice and sugar thickens to a syrup like consistency.

-Cool and fill in bottles, dilutes with water before use).
+Cool and fill in bottles, dilute with water before use).

 Mash up the softened fruit with the stirring spoon or spatula.